Samuel Enderby & Sons: History of the company: 1800–1854

 In 1830, after the death of their father, Samuel Enderby Junior (1756–1829), Samuel Enderby's grandsons, Charles and George Enderby, bought a site on the Thames River which became known as Enderby's Wharf.
 This site became the new headquarters of the Messrs Enderby company.
 There they built a ropewalk and a factory, known as Enderby's Hemp Rope Works, for the production of sail canvas and rope from hemp and flax.

-From 1830-1833, Samuel Enderby & Sons sponsored the Southern Ocean Expedition as part of an effort to locate new sealing grounds in the Southern Ocean.
+From 1830 to 1833, Samuel Enderby & Sons sponsored the Southern Ocean Expedition as part of an effort to locate new sealing grounds in the Southern Ocean.
 This expedition, involved two company-owned vessels: the whaling brig Tula, and the cutter Lively.
 The expedition, led by Captain John Biscoe of the Tula, was the third ever to circumnavigate the Antarctic continent.
 (Captain James Cook being the first, and Fabian von Bellingshausen being the second.)
 The expedition discovered and charted a large coastal land mass in East Antarctica which Biscoe named Enderby Land.
 Biscoe also charted many other terrain features, including Cape Ann, Mount Biscoe, Adelaide Island, the Biscoe Islands, and Graham Land.
 Despite the loss of several men to scurvy and the wreck of the Lively at the Falkland Islands in July 1832, the expedition successfully returned to London in early 1833.

-From 1838-1839, Captain John Balleny led another expedition to the Southern Ocean.
+From 1838 to 1839, Captain John Balleny led another expedition to the Southern Ocean.
 Commanding the Eliza Scott, another whaling schooner, this expedition led to the discovery of the Balleny Islands.

 In 1846, Samuel Enderby's grandson Charles Enderby founded the Southern Whale Fishery Company in England.
 In December 1849, he established the Enderby Settlement in Erebus Cove, Port Ross, at the north-eastern end of Auckland Island, close to Enderby Island.
 This was the beginning of the community named Hardwicke.
 The Hardwicke settlement was based on agriculture, resupply and minor repair of ships, and whaling.
 Ultimately unsuccessful, the colony was abandoned in August 1852.

 Charles Enderby returned to London in 1853.
 The ill-fated Enderby Settlement finally bankrupted the Enderby family business, which was liquidated in 1854.
 Charles Enderby died in poverty in London on 31 August 1876.